 While routine dental exams and regularly scheduled, professional cleanings help keep your teeth healthy, they are equally as important in the fight against gum disease.
 In fact, the number one cause of adult tooth loss is periodontal disease – not decay or trauma.

 Gum disease begins insidiously, often with very minor symptoms which you may dismiss as nothing to worry about.
-Nevertheless, while gingivitis begins with the gums, left untreated, it will ultimately lead to periodontal disease that can wreak havoc on the underlying support tissues and jawbone.
+Nevertheless, while gingivitis begins with the gums, left untreated, it will ultimately lead to periodontal diseases that can wreak havoc on the underlying support tissues and jawbone.
 This will eventually cause the tooth to loosen and fall out, or necessitate a tooth extraction.

 However, that is just the beginning of the damage that gum disease can cause.
-As gingivitis spreads and periodontitis sets in, the accompanying infection can spread well beyond the teeth, gums, and jawbone.
+As gingivitis spreads and chronic periodontitis sets in, the accompanying infection can spread well beyond the teeth, gums, and jawbone.
 Infection leads to inflammation, which is simply the body trying to fight infection (or heal an injury caused by trauma) by means of the inflammatory response.
 This is a natural mechanism that causes increased blood flow and extra white blood cells to flood the problematic location.

 Unfortunately, when a chronic infection is not brought under control by the body’s immune system or corrective treatment, the continuing inflammatory response also becomes chronic.
 This can lead to worsening health issues throughout the entire body.
-Arthritis, cardiovascular disease, diabetes, and Alzheimer’s disease are all suspected to be caused, or exacerbated, by inflammation.
+Rheumatoid arthritis, cardiovascular disease, diabetes, and Alzheimer’s disease are all suspected to be caused, or exacerbated, by inflammation.

 The Link Between Gum Disease and Increased Risk of Mortality

+Dental and craniofacial research has helped shed more light on these issues.
 Increased inflammation is also linked to cancer, as indicated in two large studies coming out of Harvard in 2020.
 Tracking almost 150,000 men and women, over 28 years, the results concluded a greatly increased risk of both esophageal and gastric cancers.